kachkaev/php-r/README.md

 php-r
 =====

 PHPR (or php-r) is a library that provides ability to run R scripts from PHP.
-Available [as a bundle](https://github.com/kachkaev/KachkaevPHPRBundle) for Symfony2 users.
 Composer package: [kachkaev/php-r](https://packagist.org/packages/kachkaev/php-r).

+Optionally, the library is available [as a bundle](https://github.com/kachkaev/KachkaevPHPRBundle) for Symfony2 users.

 The idea is based on invoking a command-line version of R and exchanging messages with this external process.
 Integration with server-based implementation of R can be easily implemented on demand as the library architecture supports that.